ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 {:note: .note}
 {:important: .important}

-# Managing HyTrust DataControl on IBM Cloud
+# Managing HyTrust DataControl
 {: #managinghtdc}

-To manage the HyTrust DataControl on {{site.data.keyword.cloud}} service (HTDC), access the HTDC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTDC console from the vSphere Web Client.
+To manage the HyTrust DataControl service (HTDC), access the HTDC WebGUI from the {{site.data.keyword.vmwaresolutions_short}} console, or access the HTDC console from the vSphere Web Client.

 ## Accessing the HyTrust DataControl WebGUI from the IBM Cloud for VMware Solutions console
 {: #managinghtdc-accessing-webgui}

-To log in to the WebGUI of the primary or secondary HTDC appliance, use the WebGUI credentials found on the HyTrust DataControl on {{site.data.keyword.cloud_notm}} service details page.
+To log in to the WebGUI of the primary or secondary HTDC appliance, use the WebGUI credentials found on the HyTrust DataControl service details page.

 ## Accessing the HyTrust DataControl console from the vSphere Web Client
 {: #managinghtdc-accessing-console}